akshiv/phys408FourierOptics/LabNoteBook.md

 1. Explain how the grating causes a spatially dependent phase in the original light wave.

 Phase contrast imaging is a technique by which spatial filtering is used to transform the phase variation across the wave into amplitude variations which can then be detected.
+We can say that the phase (shift) of light that passes through a medium is given